-Black guns often get a bum rap.
+Black guns and AR rifles often get a bum rap.
 They can look a bit menacing, and their configuration and controls are radically different than those found on traditional sporting firearms.
 But the hunter who automatically dismisses AR-style rifles as legitimate sporting guns would be doing himself a major disservice.
 Why?
 Because the AR is one of the most capable, adaptable, and appealing firearm platforms on the market today.
 And these characteristics have helped it gain traction in the civilian market in its semi-automatic-only form.

 So, what exactly is the AR and why is it so appealing?
 First, AR stands for Armalite, the company that created the guns back in the 1950s (not Assault Rifle as is commonly thought).
 However, it has now come to refer generally to all manufacturers’ civilian versions of the design.
 What’s more, the AR is also now known as the MSR—or, the Modern Sporting Rifle.